ruizhang84/Android-team/Project2/Docs/TestPlan.md

 #### 1.1.2 Test levels and test type
 **Unit Test Cases**
-Each individual will write their own unit test cases for the methods they author and verify passing unit test cases before a commit is done once a feature has been implemented.
+During early development, each code developer will write their own trivial *unit test* cases (corresponding to the methods they author) and verify passing unit test cases before a commit is done once a feature has been implemented.
 Most of the time, unit test cases will be run more often.

 **Integration & System Test Cases**
 As of now, I am unclear as to whether or not we would dilineate between integration and system test cases for such a small project.
 Testing the interaction of multiple units is still critical and we will automate them using Junit/Espresso tests and Manual Test cases have been written by the whole team, driven by the test lead, and executed by everyone.